 - How to put the latest research on students with dyslexia into action

-There will be time to ask Susan your questions after her presentation.
-All K-12 administrators, educators, special education staff, and librarians are invited to attend.
+All K-12 administrators, educators, special education staff, and librarians are invited to watch this recorded session.

 About the Presenter

 Susan E. Miller is a New Jersey licensed learning disability consultant who has worked in the field of dyslexia for 25 years.
 She is a certified Wilson Reading instructor and presenter for Wilson Language, a certified mentor for Dibels-Next and Dibels Math, and a certified regional trainer for LETRS.
 Susan is a long-time member of the International Dyslexia Association and has served on the board of the New Jersey branch of IDA.
 She has worked for the Newgrange organization for 10 years and is the assistant director of the Robinowitz Education Center.